cfullelove/gemini-utils/Readme.md

     ```bash
     docker run -e GOOGLE_API_KEY="YOUR_GOOGLE_API_KEY" -p 8000:8000 meeting-transcriber
     ```
-    The application will be accessible at `http://localhost:8000`.
+    The application will be accessible at `http://localhost:8000`, including the web interface.

 ## API Endpoint